jamesmcm/vopono/README.md

   option to not store credentials, but it seems OpenVPN needs them provided in plaintext.
-* Configuration of OpenVPN connection is limited - support may be added for different keylengths, etc. in the future.
+* Configuration of OpenVPN connection is limited - support may be added for different keylengths, etc. in the future, for now this can be done by directly editing the generated config files in `~/.config/vopono`

 ## License